kylemanna/docker-aosp/README.md

 The `aosp` wrapper is a simple wrapper to simplify invocation of the Docker image.
-The wrapper ensures that a volume mount is accessible and has valid permissions for the `aosp` user in the Docker image (this unfortunately requires sudo).
+The wrapper ensures that a volume mount is accessible and has valid permissions for the `aosp` user in the Docker image (this unfortunately requires sudo, or for you to be in `docker` group.).
 It also forwards an ssh-agent in to the Docker container so that private git repositories can be accessed if needed.

 The intention is to use `aosp` to prefix all commands one would run in the